Afshari/ParticleFilter_SLAM/README.md

 <br />

 ### 2. Hints
-1. Before building the project and Run, make sure to choose "Release" as the build type.
+1. Before building the project and Run, make sure to choose "Release" as the build type and x64 for the Platform.
 2. Before building the project for the "Legacy Test," make sure to choose "Debug" as the build type.